RAND Corporation: Project RAND

 RAND was created after individuals in the War Department, the Office of Scientific Research and Development, and industry began to discuss the need for a private organization to connect operational research with research and development decisions.
-The immediate impetus for the creation of RAND was a fateful conversation in September 1945 between General Henry H. "Hap" Arnold and Douglas executive Franklin R. Collbohm.
+The immediate impetus for the creation of RAND was a conversation in September 1945 between General Henry H. "Hap" Arnold and Douglas executive Franklin R. Collbohm.
 Both men were deeply worried that ongoing demobilization meant the federal government was about to lose direct control of the vast amount of American scientific brainpower assembled to fight World War II.

 As soon as Arnold realized Collbohm had been thinking along similar lines, he said, "I know just what you're going to tell me.
 It's the most important thing we can do."
 With Arnold's blessing, Collbohm quickly pulled in additional people from Douglas to help, and together with Donald Douglas, they convened with Arnold two days later at Hamilton Army Airfield to sketch out a general outline for Collbohm's proposed project.

 Douglas engineer Arthur Emmons Raymond came up with the name Project RAND, from "research and development".
 Collbohm suggested that he himself should serve as the project's first director, which he thought would be a temporary position while he searched for a permanent replacement for himself.
 He later became RAND's first president and served in that capacity until his retirement in 1967.

 On 1 October 1945, Project RAND was set up under special contract to the Douglas Aircraft Company and began operations in December 1945.
 In May 1946, the Preliminary Design of an Experimental World-Circling Spaceship was released.